Simple-Irc-Client/desktop/README.md

 ![App Screenshot](./screenshot.png)

+## Download

+Latest release can be downloaded from [here](https://github.com/Simple-Irc-Client/desktop/releases)

 ## Contributing

 If you find a bug or would like to contribute to the project, please open an issue or submit a pull request on GitHub.